novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-93.md

 “Instead, you get to attend the workshop tomorrow.
 That means the CEO considers you very important, so you can show your charm whenever you get the chance.”

-“Charm… What does Hyun-woo like?”
+“Charm… of what kind?”

 “More than a few things.
 If I were a man, I’d fall head over heels for a lady’s charm combined with dignity.
 Moreover, you generously give a lot to the CEO sometimes.
 From tomorrow, you'll provide free breakfast to all employees, and I noticed that he seemed to have caught on that you downloaded all the songs from Jungle Music…”

 “Right?
-He seemed to notice that, right?”
+He appeared to notice that, didn’t he?”

 “Of course.
 I told you back then not to make it too obvious.”

 “Since it's already done, let’s leave it at that.
 I understand.
-I won’t be the one to ask for a date first.”
+I shall refrain from being the one to propose a date first.”

 Kim Ah-young felt a bit regretful.